takuma1102/nonabsdid/README.md

 | `method`    | chr     | `"DCDH"`, `"PanelMatch"`, `"IFE"`, `"FE"`, `"MC"`, `"TWFE"`, …   |
 | `outcome`   | chr     | Outcome variable name.                                           |

-All methods share this convention (`time = 0` = first treated period, `time = -1` = reference).
+All methods share this convention (time = 0 = treatment onset / the period of a treatment switch, time = -1 = reference).
 DCDH's native output anchors the reference at `0`, so it is shifted by one period internally to line up.

 Anything coercible to a data frame with at least `time` and `estimate` columns also flows through `as_nabs_event_study()`.
 Adding a new estimator